elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 - 85-219 Biological Foundations of Behavior
 - 15-295 Competition Programming and Problem Solving

+**Note:** I started treating 15-295 as a club for entertainment rather than a course, and it really doesn't consume much time after the training during last semester and winter break.
+Competitive programming and algorithms are awesome!

 **Other commitments:** ML Research @ MultiComp Lab, Codeforces competitions.

 **Workload:** TBD (expected death)